-The Gallery is located on the upper level of Maurice Young Millennium Place in Whistler Village.
+The Gallery is located on the upper level of Maury Young Arts Centre (formerly Millennium Place) in Whistler village.
 It is open to the public Monday to Friday from 9am to 5pm and on Sundays from 4pm to 7pm.
 The Whistler Arts Council curates a variety of unique art exhibitions in The Gallery each year, most of which feature local and Canadian artists.
 For more information on the The Gallery at the Arts Centre please visit www.thegallerywhistler.com.